Modelling Change

 }

-There is a lot happening here however we can think of it in 3 sections:
+A lot is happening here; however, we can think of it in three sections:

 The data structures are necessary as they allow us to express the outcome of the validation without returning dictionaries or simple booleans.